decorative image

 Pre-Clinical Research and Disease Modeling:

-• Development and optimization of microphysiological/organ on chip platforms in the application of pre-clinical testing and/or modeling of physiological and pathophysiological aspects of diabetes, endocrine, and metabolic disorders.
+• Development and optimization of microphysiological/organ-on-chip platforms in the application of pre-clinical testing and/or modeling of physiological and pathophysiological aspects of diabetes, endocrine, and metabolic disorders.

-• Development of methods utilizing replenishable cell sources, that generate functional islet like cells/tissues that can be successfully tested in microphysiological systems and/or in vivo models of the disease.
+• Development of methods utilizing replenishable cell sources that generate functional islet-like cells/tissues that can be successfully tested in micro-physiological systems and/or in vivo models of the disease.

 • Development and testing of in silico/simulation models with predictive capability to complement and/or replace in vitro and in vivo pre-clinical testing.